Estimated reading time: 5 minutes

 Team Objectives

 The objectives of a team are tied to measurable results.
-These objectives should be able to demonstrate the effectiveness of the team.
+These objectives should demonstrate the team’s effectiveness.

 For example: